Dre Campbell Farm

 9. Birds

-These harmful insects are included in the diet of many birds.
-Hummingbirds, particularly, are happy to clear your yard and garden of whitefly infestation.
+Whiteflies are also included in the diet of many birds.
+Chickadees and other songbirds can help clear your yard and garden of whitefly infestations.

-Therefore, making the garden attractive to birds by providing some shelter and additional food is a good idea.
+So, make your garden attractive to birds by providing shelter and additional food.

 10. Garlic Spray

-Garlic is yet another effective home remedy against tiny white bugs on tomato plants and other crops.
+Garlic is an effective home remedy against cabbage whiteflies and others.

-Finally, hand-spray this homemade whitefly treatment on outdoor plants or those in the greenhouse.
+Finally, hand-spray this natural whitefly treatment on outdoor plants or greenhouse plants.

 11. Reflective Mulch

-This type of mulch is often used by gardeners to reflect light onto plants in shady areas.
-The reflective material that it is made of confuses these white insects, sending them elsewhere.
+Gardeners often use this type of mulch to reflect light on plants in shady areas.
+The reflective material confuses these white insects, sending them elsewhere.

-Molt-X is an organic pesticide for whiteflies, aphids, fungus gnats, and other soft-bodied pests.
-It is a commercial concentrate of azadirachtin, one of the most effective components derived from Neem seeds.
+Molt-X is an organic pesticide for ash whiteflies, aphids, fungus gnats, and other soft-bodied pests.
+It is a commercial concentrate of azadirachtin, one of the most effective components derived from neem seeds.

-The product disrupts molting and affects all other stages of the insect’s life.
+The product disrupts molting and affects all other insect life stages.
 Feeding also stops.
-As a result, these white ash flies will fail to develop and slowly die off.
+As a result, these pests will fail to develop and slowly die off.

-Dilute it with water according to the instructions and spray onto and around plants.
+Dilute it with water according to the instructions, and spray it on and around the plants.

-JMS Stylet Oil is an OMRI-listed whitefly control product that is safe to use on fruit trees, vegetable crops, and ornamentals.
+JMS Stylet-Oil is an OMRI-listed whitefly control product.
+It is safe for fruit trees, vegetable crops, and ornamentals.
 You can also use it to prevent and kill powdery mildew.

-Diluted and sprayed all year round, this natural insecticide kills whiteflies.
-Moreover, it is effective in disrupting the life cycle of many other insect pests.
+This natural insecticide kills whiteflies.
+It also effectively disrupts the life cycles of many other insect pests.

 Takeaway